thomaschampagne/open-draw/README.md

   - Verify that drawings persist after reloading the page.
   - Confirm successful library import without errors.
   - Ensure drawings can be saved and retrieved correctly.
+  - Verify no errors raised in console logs.

 ## 📦 Build